 Select an image by clicking on it, the Picture tab will appear automatically.

-To move a selection in Word there’s various options:
+To move a selection in Word there are various options:

 - Cut and Paste – Select, press Ctrl + X to cut the selection to the clipboard, change the cursor to another location and press Ctrl + V to paste the selection there.